MoeexT/pig/README.md

 ## cop - custom optimization protocol

-You can treat it as a mini TCP
+You can regard it as a mini TCP